junyonggoh2004/talk-itout/README.md

     Offers students a safe, empathetic companion while simultaneously generating counsellor-ready insights.
 This allows emotional support and professional intervention to operate in one integrated loop.

 * **2. Chat Memory**
-    Remembers context across conversations for truly personalized support, creating a consistent and trustworthy interaction history.
+    Remembers context across conversations for truly personalised support, creating a consistent and trustworthy interaction history.

 * **3. Real-Time Risk Detection**
     Instantly alerts counsellors when risk is detected.
 It tracks trigger words, conversational shifts, and stress trajectories, allowing for early alerts and precise, timely intervention.